Plutonomicon/plutarch-plutus/docs/CONCEPTS.md

 Firstly, what good is scott encoding?
 Well it doesn't share the limitation of not being able to contain functions!
 However, you cannot use scott encoded types within, for example, your datums and redeemers.

 Briefly, scott encoding is a way to represent data with functions.
-The scott encoded representation of `Maybe a` would be-
+The scott encoded representation of `Maybe a` would be:

 ```hs
 (a -> b) -> b -> b
 ```

-`Just 42`, for example, would be represented as this function-
+`Just 42`, for example, would be represented as this function:

 ```hs
 \f _ -> f 42
 ```

-Whereas `Nothing` would be represented as this function-
+Whereas `Nothing` would be represented as this function:

 ```hs
 \_ n -> n